Ananya63/MachineLearning-Projects/CustomerSegmentation/README.md

 This project is about Customer Segmentation, an important example of Market Basket Analysis in Machine Learning and Data Science.
-Here K-Means Clustering is used
+Here K-Means Clustering is used.

+ The unsupervised learning is used.